userfrosting/learn/pages/12.database/04.seeding/docs.md

 ## Migration vs. Seed

 While migrations acts on the structure of the database, seeds acts on the data itself.
-While a migration can only be run once, can be undone (run down) and can have dependencies, a seed can be run as many time as you want, don't have automatic dependencies check and can't be undone.
+Furthermore, a migration can only be run once, can be undone (run down) and can have dependencies, where a seed can be run as many time as you want, don't have automatic dependencies check and can't be undone.

-A seed is actually the most versatile yet simple way to interact with the database and many aspect of UserFrosting.
-And while a seed don't have build in dependencies and has no direct way to be undone, it can still be done manually !
+A seed is actually the most versatile yet simple way to interact with the database as well as many other aspect of UserFrosting.
+And while a seed don't have build in dependencies and has no direct way to be reverted, this can still be done manually !

+>>>>> Seeds can't interact with the user through the command line and can't accept any arguments.
+In fact, seeds can also be run outside of the Bakery.
+If you want to interact with the user through the console, you should write a [custom Bakery command](/cli/custom-commands).

 ## Seed structure

-First of all, to be picked up by the `seed` bakery command, a seed class files must be located in the `src/Database/Seeder/` directory of your Sprinkle and have the appropriate PSR-4 namespace, i.e. `UserFrosting\Sprinkle\{sprinkleName}\Database\Seeds` (where `{sprinkleName}` is the name of your sprinkle).
+First of all, to be picked up by the `seed` bakery command, a seed class files must be located in the `src/Database/Seeds/` directory of your Sprinkle and have the appropriate PSR-4 namespace, i.e. `UserFrosting\Sprinkle\{sprinkleName}\Database\Seeds` (where `{sprinkleName}` is the name of your sprinkle).
 Don't forget namespaces are case-sensitive and **must** match the case of the corresponding directories !

-Each seed class needs to extend the base `UserFrosting\Sprinkle\Core\Database\Seeder\Seeder` class.
-A migration class must at least contains the `run` method.
+Each seed class needs to implement the `\UserFrosting\Sprinkle\Core\Database\Seeder\SeedInterface` interface and must at least contains the `run` method.
 This method will be the one ran by the `seed` Bakery command.
 Of course your class may contains other helper methods, but they need to be called by the `run` one.
+A seed can also extends the base `UserFrosting\Sprinkle\Core\Database\Seeder\BaseSeed` class, which will provide access to the service providers and [the DI Container](/services/the-di-container) (`$this->ci`) in your seed class.

+>>>>> Extending the `BaseSeed` class is not required if you don't need the DI Container, but you'll still need to implement the `SeedInterface` interface.

 The basic seed class looks like this :